Idem Paris

 Idem Paris is a 2013 documentary short film, directed by David Lynch.
 Filmed at the eponymous Idem Paris, a fine art printing studio in Paris, France, and "virtually wordless", it documents the lithographic process.
 The film was edited by Noriko Miyakawa and mixed by Dean Hurley.

 Idem Paris was shot on high definition digital video, presented in black-and-white and released on YouTube.
 Critics drew comparisons between Idem Paris and Lynch's debut feature film, 1977's Eraserhead, noting that both had "high-contrast black and white images, the focus on specific machinery, and the clanking and hissing array of sounds."

+Background

 Describing the background of the film, Lynch said: